irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 information while **0%** of those from PriorityOne Bank were.

-Here are the top ten banks with the greatest and least proportion of their loans missing job information.
+Here are the top ten banks with the greatest and least proportion of their loans missing job information. **I WOULD SEPARATE HIGHEST AND LEAST - WON'T MAKE SENSE OT SOMEONE WHO DOESN'T KNOW HEAD AND TAIL**

 | sort | Lending Bank                           | \# Loans | % w/out Jobs |
 | :--- | :------------------------------------- | :------- | :----------- |